 Note: The last Garden Festival – the tenth edition – was held in 2015.
 This festival is sadly no more, but its organisers are still a permanent fixture in Croatia, running the excellent The Garden Tisno site, which is home to many of the Festivals in Croatia.
-(They’re also behind the awesome The Garden Zadar bar – do check it out if you’re in town.)
+(They’re also behind the awesome The Garden Lounge in Zadar – do check it out if you’re in town.)

 We’ll keep this page up and running to remember the good times!